BMHVillage/therapists/README.md

     <td>
         <table style="width: 480px;">
             <tr>
-                <td width="600px">We are only booking for our Support Groups at this time- - Are you tired of going through life alone?
-Do you need some support along the way?
-The Resiliency Center of Memphis is offering three online support groups: Support groups are beneficial because they provide people, who are going through or have gone through similar experiences, with a safe place to process those experiences.
-Benefits of participating in a support group may include:</td>
+                <td width="600px">Do you feel like you are hanging on by a thread?
+Is it becoming increasingly difficult to cope with the curve balls that life is throwing at you?
+Do you need a safe place to figure out this journey called “life”?
+At The Resiliency Center of Memphis, we are here to provide you with a safe space to promote your voice and choice and walk beside you as you embark your journey of overcoming obstacles.
+If your car was broken, you would see a mechanic.
+If you wanted to travel, you would see an agent.
+You are making the right move by seeking out a professional to improve your mental health.</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">In-person/Online therapy</td>
+                <td style="text-align: center;width: 480px;">In-person therapy</td>
                 <td style="text-align: center;width: 480px;">Accepting clients</td>
             </tr>
         </table>
         <table style="width: 480px;">
             <tr style="height: 42px;">
-                <td style="text-align: center;width: 480px;">Nashville, TN 37201</td>
+                <td style="text-align: center;width: 480px;">Nashville, TN 37201 & Online</td>
                 <td style="text-align: center;width: 480px;">(901) 446-0628</td>
             </tr>
         </table>